sharpecs/mycota/README.md

     <center>
 </figure>

-The quality of the weight matrix can then be visually checked before applying it to the model.
-The nearest neighbor map is different from the clustering map used for segmentation; mainly, there are fewer groups, and the observational points are connected.
-Having fewer groups will not affect the results because the clustered groups are only for labeling purposes.
-The weight matrix is added to the model along with other spatial parameters set to display spatial autocorrelation statistics with the summary.
+The quality of the weights matrix can be visually checked before applying to the model.
+The Nearest-Neighbours map is a little different from the Clustering map, as there are fewer groups and the observational points are connected.
+Having fewer groups will not affect the results because the clustered groups are now only for labeling purposes.
+The weights matrix is added to the model along with other parameters to report the spatial autocorrelation statistics in the summary.

 ```
 REGRESSION RESULTS